 - Help around the church is often needed.
 If you can stuff envelopes, make copies, or fill in as an administrative assistant, email Trista, firstname.lastname@example.org.
 If you’re handy with tools and can fix things, paint, or organize all the “stuff” that collects in the church, contact our trustees by emailing email@example.com.

-There might be other volunteer opportunities that come up on occasion, like working at our Sunday School Bazaar or Oyster Supper.
+There might be other volunteer opportunities that come up on occasion, like working at our Sunday School Bazaar or Chicken BBQ Dinners.
 Just watch our newsletters, e-notes and bulletin announcements.
 Or if you have a suggestion for something you’d like to do for St. Paul’s, contact the pastor or one of the emails above.
 Put your faith into action!